 - Hinata Hyuga from Naruto had a stutter for a good chunk of her life due to her abusive family and self-confidence issues.
 By Part II, she stops stuttering so much, even around her crush, Naruto.
 She completely loses her stutter by the Invasion of Pain arc.
 She and Naruto finally become an Official Couple in The Last: Naruto the Movie.

-- Shouko from A Silent Voice is deaf.
+- Shoko from A Silent Voice is deaf.
 Most of the time she uses sign language or writes in a notepad, however when she does speak she has a very pronounced speech impediment.
-Her Love Confession to Shouya is ruined by him misunderstanding her.
+Her Love Confession to Shoya is ruined by him misunderstanding her.

 - Irene, the famous writer Dashiell Frank's girlfriend from the movie Mr. Jealousy, also stutters.

 - In In the Company of Men Christine, the female main character, is one of the most beautiful girls in the firm.
 However, she's deaf with a thick, barely intelligible deaf accent and a labored, strained way to speak.
 Subverted and Played Straight: while someone gets to appreciate her even more because of efforts, most people (including the resident Jerk) pick on her exactly because of that.